The solar electric modules are connected in series like batteries to generate the final system DC voltage

 The inverter converts the solar array power from a high voltage DC to a clean 120V AC.

 The 120V AC flows from the solar meter to a dedicated breaker in your electrical panel.

-When your solar system is providing the exact amount of power that your house is currently using, then your electric meter will stand still.
+When your solar electric system is providing the exact amount of power that your house is currently using, then your electric meter will stand still.

 When your solar system is providing more power than your house or business is using, then any excess will flow backwards through the utility meter and you will be building a credit with your utility company.

-When your solar system is providing less power than your house is using, then the utility grid will provide the rest; however, your meter will be spinning forward only for the excess electricity that is required.
+When your solar electric system is providing less power than your house is using, then the utility grid will provide the rest; however, your meter will be spinning forward only for the excess electricity that is required.